hanssachs13/JEM207_Python_Data_Project/README.md

 # Public transport stop frequency

 This project downloads available public transport data about frequency of stops per day by the public transport on all available stops.
 The data is downloaded from **Golemio API**, "documentation" can be found here: https://golemioapi.docs.apiary.io/.
-Additionally, it also uses data about the usage of public transport from https://github.com/datastory/dpp-prepravni-pruzkumy combined with data on stops from **PID**.

 *The lack of documentation can unfortunately lead to faulty behaviour, and unknown limitations.
 E.g. It appears, that the data can be downloaded for only 'today' and 10 days in advance.
 It also appears, that there are no limitations as far as number of data that can be downloaded or number of requests to the API, that can be made.*

+Additionally, this project also collects and processes data about the usage of public transport from https://github.com/datastory/dpp-prepravni-pruzkumy, combined with data on stops from **PID**.
+The combination of these two datasets allows the user to obtain information about the busyness of the stops in terms of number of passengers and delay times.

 ```python
 from app.downloader import GolemioApiDownloader